LeeMorinUCF/Penalties_for_Speeding_in_Quebec/README.md

 ## Acknowledgements

-The authors would like to thank Francois Tardif for his help with the data in the early stages of this project, as well as Catherine Maclean for helpful suggestions and valuable comments.
+The authors would like to thank François Tardif for his help with the data in the early stages of this project, as well as Catherine Maclean for helpful suggestions and valuable comments.
 Jeffrey Penney acknowledges support from SSHRC.